Eight weeks is all it took for Nic to forge his impressive new physique.

 I began logging my food intake using MyFitnessPal which really helped keep me on track.
 Even when I did give in to the cravings and had a chocolate bar or drink or two after work, I made sure I didn’t lie to myself and added it to the daily log.

 Seeing the calories in a chocolate bar or bottle of lager keeps the motivation levels up.
-Richard always had sight of my food log and was quick to let me know when I slipped up anywhere also!
+My trainer always had sight of my food log and was quick to let me know when I slipped up anywhere also!

 What effect did this have on your health, performance, lifestyle and energy levels?